Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

         *Figure: Quaternary geological history of the Lake Hawea area from Wilson(2012)*

-Based on the bore log information, the geological history of the area, and the groundwater levels we propose a conceptual model of the Lake Hawea Moraine.
+Based on the borelog information, the geological history of the area, and the groundwater levels we propose a conceptual model of the Lake Hawea Moraine.
 The conceptual model is shown in the figures and described below:

 #.
 During the Q2 Hawea Advance the glacier did not fully scour the previous outwash sediments and the new Lake Hawea
    moraine was deposited on a thin wedge of Q3+ outwash.
 #.
-The moraine forms a relatively impermeable barrier to groundwater flow from lake Hawea to the Hawea Flat aquifer
+The moraine forms a relatively impermeable barrier to groundwater flow from Lake Hawea to the Hawea Flat aquifer
    system.
 #.
 During and after the Q2 Lake Hawea Advance the moraine was locally reworked and eroded by some combination of the
-   Hawea river, and Grandview and John Creek, periglacial activity (e.g. local reworking of the moraine by surface water on the top of the Glacier).
+   Hawea river, Grandview and John Creek periglacial activity (e.g. local reworking of the moraine by surface water on the top of the glacier).
 Regardless, this reworking produced a locally continuous cap of relatively conductive material on top of the moraine.
 #.
 After the completion of the Lake Hawea dam in the 1950s the Lake Hawea level was raised by approximately 20 m, which
-   allowed Lake Hawea water to seep through the permeable cap of the moraine and into the Hawea Flat aquifer system. this is anecdotally supported by reports of relatively low groundwater levels prior to the completion of the dam.
+   allowed Lake Hawea water to seep through the permeable cap of the moraine and into the Hawea Flat aquifer system.
+   This is anecdotally supported by reports of relatively low groundwater levels prior to the completion of the dam.
 #.
 The permeable cap of the moraine is relatively thin and is almost certainly not continuous across the moraine.
    This forms a small, possibly perched, aquifer system on top of the previous moraine.
-This aquifer system then effectively spills over the moraine into the Hawea Flat aquifer system with localised very steep groundwater gradients.
+This aquifer system then effectively spills over the moraine into the Hawea Flat aquifer system with very steep localised groundwater gradients.
 #.
-The Hawea flat aquifer system is a relatively conductive system and has relatively low groundwater gradients.
-Locally
+The Hawea Flat aquifer system is a relatively conductive system and has relatively low groundwater gradients.
+Locally,
-   where the Lake Hawea moraine overlies more conductive material groundwater will flow from this conceptual pour point back towards Lake Hawea, providing the groundwater in the aforementioned groundwater bores (Scott's Beach, G40/0413, G40/0368, G40/0178)
+   where the Lake Hawea moraine overlies more conductive material, groundwater will flow from this conceptual pour point back towards Lake Hawea, providing the groundwater in the aforementioned groundwater bores (Scott's Beach, G40/0413, G40/0368, G40/0178)

 The main significance of this conceptual model is that at some point the groundwater system could become disconnected from Lake Hawea.
-If this were to happen then groundwater levels could significantly decline in the Hawea Flat aquifer. more details on these scenarios are discussed in the `scenarios readme file. <../scenarios/README.rst>`_.
+If this were to happen then groundwater levels could significantly decline in the Hawea Flat aquifer.
+More details on these scenarios are discussed in the `scenarios readme file. <../scenarios/README.rst>`_.

 .. figure:: ../support_figures/concept_diagram_0.png
     :height: 650 px